UNLV Rebels: Men's basketball

+NCAA executive director Walter Byers famously disliked Tarkanian, and said "Tark’s black players play a fast city-lot basketball without much style.
+Grab ball and run like hell, not lots of passing to set up the shots.”
+Byers described UNLV’s style as “ghetto run-and-shoot basketball” with little concern for defense.

 In 2008, ESPN.com released ESPN's Prestige Rankings, a method of ranking the best Division I men's college basketball programs since the 1984–85 season.
 Of the 300 teams ranked, the Runnin' Rebels came in at #8.
 In a list compiled by Forbes in 2010, UNLV earned mention among the nation's most valuable college basketball teams.
 The Rebels checked in at No. 20, with a listed team value of $12.9 million and a profit of $8.3 million this year.
 On the 2009 list, UNLV was No. 16.
 UNLV is one of two programs from outside of the six power conferences listed.
 UNLV also currently holds the NCAA record for most consecutive games with a made three-pointer.
 The Runnin' Rebels have made at least one three-point goal in each game since the rule was adopted universally for the 1986-87 season.
 The last time UNLV failed to make a three-pointer was January 25, 1986 against Long Beach State.

 UNLV has also seen great success in the NCAA Tournament with .673 winning percentage in the tournament including four Final Four appearances and a national title in 1990 in a 103–73 runaway over Duke – the highest margin of victory in NCAA tournament championship game history.
-The Runnin' Rebels have the 7th highest NCAA tournament winning percentage with a min. of 20 tournament games played.
+The Runnin' Rebels have the 7th-highest NCAA tournament winning percentage with a min. of 20 tournament games played.
 They also saw success at the NCAA Small College division having appeared in 4 NCAA Tournament appearances including national runner-up in 1968.